takinabradley/component-classnames/README.md

 }
 ```

-`component-classnames` works by giving each element inside a component a unique name.
-Since you may want to style nested components, it's likely a good idea to use some sort of CSS naming convention.
-We'd recommend BEM, since it's simple to start using, and `component-classNames` already uses BEM-like syntax to create modifiers for elements (discussed in the next section).
+`component-classnames` works by giving each element inside a component a unique name, and remembering information about how to style that component.
+When using CSS modules, the name you choose must match a class name in the stylesheet.
+For this reason, it's a good idea to use some sort of CSS naming convention to give elements in components unique names.
+BEM is recommended, since it's simple to start using and `component-classNames` already uses BEM-like syntax to create modifiers for elements (discussed in the next section).
+Consistent, unique naming may also help styling nested components in the future.

+The `useName` function simply returns an object with a `className` and `style` property.
+When using the spread operator (`...`), all that happens is an assignment of those properties to a React element.

 If you don't desire to use CSS Modules, `component-classNames` may still be a usable option.
 You may specify default classNames to the `use` function as well, without a stylesheet.
 This may be useful for applying things like TailWind classes: